actris-cloudnet/dataportal-docs/sites/limassol.md

 The CARO’s ground-based atmospheric remote sensing station consolidates advanced infrastructure and high-quality instrumentation for aerosol and cloud remote sensing.
-The station is located in the heart of Limassol, approximately 800 meters from the coastline, the station captures unique atmospheric data influenced by urban and coastal dynamics.
+Located in the heart of Limassol, approximately 800 meters from the coastline, the station captures unique atmospheric data influenced by urban and coastal dynamics.

 ## Links